CIMR-Algos/SeaIceConcentration_ATBD_v2/book/introduction_purpose_scope.md

 Key assets of {term}`CIMR` in terms of SIC monitoring are:
 1. high resolution (4-5 km) capabilities at K- and KA-band, two microwave frequencies that are at the core of most state-of-the-art sea-ice concentration algorithms today;
-2. medium resolution (15 km) capabilities at C-band, a channel where the the atmosphere is mostly transparent and the sea-ice emissivities do not vary too much with sea-ice type;
+2. medium resolution (15 km) capabilities at C-band, a channel where the atmosphere is mostly transparent and the sea-ice emissivities do not vary too much with sea-ice type;
 3. the swath width and especially the "no hole at the pole" capability to improve coverage of sea ice monitoring in the Arctic;
 4. the availability of a forward and a backward scan to improve the accuracy of retrievals.